~November 2019 Winners~

-Looking for an exciting project for your drama students?
+Looking for a great new project for your drama students?

-The first annual Drama Notebook Monologue Writing Contest is here!
+The Drama Notebook Monologue Writing Contest is here!

 As a teacher, you will receive an amazing monologue lesson plan